SPMIC-UoN/QuNex_Processing_Pipeline/README.md

    Edit this file to match dataset paths and required modules.

 2. Raw data must exist in the data directory specified in `Preamble.sh`.
    The directory structure is tied to the expected QuNex output setup.
-See example Preamble.sh.
+See example `Preamble.sh`.

 3. Setup scripts are run interactively in the terminal, while processing steps can be submitted to the compute queue.

-4. **Each step should be executed independently**, only after all previous steps have completed successfully.
+4. **Each setup step should be executed independently**, only after all previous steps have completed successfully.

+5. The **Structural** processing is required for all subsequent steps.

-5. Each script includes a `--bind` flag allowing use of symlinks by attaching original data paths inside the container environment.
+6. Each script includes a `--bind` flag allowing use of symlinks by attaching original data paths inside the container environment.

 ---